-If you had a little extra cash in your wedding budget, what would you spend it on?
-Designer shoes?
-More flowers?
-Fancier wine?
-Or would you rather set that extra money aside for the future as an investment or in your retirement fund?
-Your 401k might seem like an easy source of funds for your big day, but it’s also an important way to prepare for retirement.
-We spoke with Katie Taylor, vice president of Thought Leadership at Fidelity about 401k and IRA accounts and whether you should use them now or save them for later.
+If you had a little extra cash in your wedding budget, what would you spend it on: designer shoes, more flowers, fancier wine?
+Or would you rather set that extra money aside for the future as an investment or for your retirement?
+While you may be tempted to borrow from your 401k for your wedding, remember that it’s an important fund that helps you prepare for retirement.
+We spoke with Katie Taylor, vice president of Thought Leadership at Fidelity, about 401k and IRA accounts and whether you should use them now or save them for later.

 So what happens if you do cash out?
 Well, the money isn’t just yours.
-“If you opt to cash out when you leave your job, you’ll have to pay a 10 percent penalty, plus state and federal taxes,” said Taylor.
-“Even if you have $16,000 in your 401k when you leave your job, you’ll only receive about $11,000 because of those taxes and penalties—whereas, if you roll it into an IRA or a new employer’s account, you’ll have upwards of $80,000 by the time you retire.”
+“If you opt to cash out when you leave your job, you’ll have to pay a 10 percent penalty, plus state and federal taxes,” Taylor says.
+“Even if you have $16,000 in your 401k when you leave your job, you’ll only receive about $11,000 because of those taxes and penalties—whereas, if you roll it into an IRA or a new employer’s account, you’ll have upward of $80,000 by the time you retire.”

 Instead of tapping into your 401k or IRA for your wedding, make that money work for you.
-“There are three simple things to remember,” Taylor said.
+“There are three simple things to remember,” Taylor says.